 - Be mindful – be more aware of the present moment, including your thoughts and feelings, your body and the world around you.
 Some people call this awareness "mindfulness".
 It can positively change the way you feel about life and how you approach challenges.
 Learn more in Mindfulness for mental wellbeing.

-9 Great ways to relax
+Nine great ways to relax

 - Switch off the screens – turn off your phone, tablet and computer and go and do something that doesn’t involve tech gadgets instead.

-- Aerobic Exercise – increases your heart rate and releases endorphins that make you feel good.
+- Exercise – increases your heart rate and releases endorphins that make you feel good.
 Going to the gym, cycling, skateboarding, surfing, horseriding, swimming or team sports such as cricket or netball are all great exercise.
 Choose one you love and build your exercise routine around that.

-- Walking– as moderate exercise, walking releases “feel good” endorphins.
+- Walking – as moderate exercise, walking releases “feel good” endorphins.
 It can also help you to switch off - you have time to take in your surroundings and walk in a steady rhythm.
 Walking can be a less stressful way to travel than on a packed Tube or crowded bus.
 Fresh air helps you relax and sleep better.

 - Spend time in the natural world – An old Zen proverb says: “You should sit in nature for 20 minutes a day.
 Unless you’re busy, then you should sit for an hour.”

 - Yoga, tai chi and Pilates - disciplines designed around controlled movement and breathing techniques, which can aid relaxation.